energysistem/manuals/42689-Energy_Phone_Max_2+/en/06-power_management.md

-## <quick_guide> Power
+## <quick_guide> Charging the battery

-Your Energy Phone Max 2+ has a 3500 mAh Li-Ion Polymer battery that cannot be removed.
+Your Energy Phone Max 2+ has a 3500 mAh Lithium Polymer battery that cannot be removed.
 The charging time ranges from 3 to 4 hours, depending on whether the device is on or off.
 Always charge your phone through the USB cable and the power adapter that come with the product to comply with the battery charging times.

 </quick_guide>